2017 1

 Backyard/garden of Leoville Lascases, a nice view down to Gironde river.
 April 2017.

 91p.
-2016 Le Crock was fruity and pretty wine, elegant and well-made, and had fine balance, velvety texture and fine fruity aftertaste.
+2016 Le Crock was fruity and pretty, elegant, well-made wine and had fine balance, velvety texture, and fruity aftertaste.
 Fine value for money.

-2016 Pavillon de Leoville Poyferre, the second wine of Grand Vin, was tasty, seductive, round and full of cherry flavours.
+2016 Pavillon de Leoville Poyferre, the second wine of Grand Vin, was tasty, seductive, round, and full of cherry flavors.
 Round and catchy.
 90p.

 2016 Moulin Riche was quite similar to Le Crock in style.
 91p.

 I asked Geraldine if she knew Nicolas Santier (same second name as hers) at Pichon Baron, whom I met the same morning.
-She burst into a big laugh and told me that of course she's known him very well and still does... they'd been married for more than ten years!
+She burst into a big laugh and told me that she's known him well and still does... they'd been married for more than ten years!

-2016 wines then - Amiral de Beychevelle tasted well with a very seductive approach, silky fruit and tannin and velvety texture.
+2016 wines then - Amiral de Beychevelle tasted well with a seductive approach, silky fruit, tannin, and velvety texture.
 90p.
 Grand Vin showed great elegance and finesse, velvety texture, excellent balance and structure, and a persistent fruity finish.
 The first vintage with each parcel is vinified separately.
 Heartbreaker wine.
 95+p.

 2017 9